More accurate gravitational wave backgrounds from cosmic strings

 \section{Results}

-We have applied the methodology described in Sec.~\ref{sec:gwb} to our corpus of backreacted loops described in Sec.~\ref{ssec:corpus} to produce gravitational-wave backgrounds, shown in Fig.~\ref{fig:gwb-detectors} and available for download: \url{https://doi.org/10.5281/zenodo.14036934}.
-Tensions run from $\log_{10}(G\mu)=-8.0$ down to $-22.0$, and frequencies span the picohertz to one hundred megahertz range.
+We have applied the methodology described in Sec.~\ref{sec:gwb} to our corpus of backreacted loops described in Sec.~\ref{ssec:corpus} to produce gravitational-wave backgrounds, shown in Fig.~\ref{fig:gwb-detectors} and available for download at \url{https://doi.org/10.5281/zenodo.14036934}~\cite{wachter_2024_14036934}.
+Tensions run from $\log_{10}(G\mu)=-8.0$ down to $-22.0$, and frequencies span the picohertz to one hundred kilohertz range.

 These data represent the most accurate picture to date of the GWB from a local cosmic string network coupled only to gravity.
 We discuss impacts on detectability, comparisons to prior results, and possible improvements to our methodology below.